BurntSushi/blog/content/post/ripgrep.md

 ### Gathering files to search

-For an `ack`-like tool, it is paramount to figure out which files to search in the current directory.
+For an `ack`-like tool, it is important to figure out which files to search in the current directory.
 This means using a very fast recursive directory iterator, filtering file paths quickly and distributing those file paths to a pool of workers that actually execute the search.